 1. From the Arcserve UDP Agent (Windows) home page (or Arcserve UDP Agent (Windows) Monitor), click Backup Now.

 The Run a backup now dialog opens.

-2. Select the type of backup you want to perform.
+2. On the Run a backup now dialog, select the type of backup you want to perform, and then specify the backup name if required.